Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/2-XCVM/XCVM_slides.md

 <widget-columns>
 <widget-column>

+### 📍 The Origin Register
+Contains the `Multilocation` of the cross-consensus origin where the XCM originated from.

+It is always the relative view from the consensus system in which the XCM is executed.

+---
 ### 💁 The Holding Register
 Expresses a number of assets in control of the xcm-execution but that have no representation on-chain.